spruceid/wallet/README.md

 git submodule update --init --recursive
 ```

-SSI does not need to be explicitly built, it is required only to build didkit.
+SSI does not need to be explicitly built, it is required only to build DIDkit.

-Build didkit as:
+Build DIDkit as:

 ```
 cd deps/didkit
-cargo build   #Buld the normal rust library cd ../../
+cargo build   # Build the normal rust library cd ../../
 ```

-The above comand just builds didkit as a normal rust library for the hardware
+The above comand just builds DIDkit as a normal Rust library for the hardware
-your currently running on.
+you're currently running on.
 Now we must build it for mobile hardware.

 ```
 cd deps/didkit/lib

-# For android development, we must cross compile the rust library for
+# For Android development, we must cross compile the Rust library for
-# several android binary targets.
+# several Android binary targets.
 You will see simmilar messages appear
 # multiple times while this runs.
 #
-# You only need to do this when building for android.
+# You only need to do this when building for Android.
 make ../target/test/android.stamp

-# For iOS development, we must cross compile the rust library for iOS
+# For iOS development, we must cross compile the Rust library for iOS
 # binary targets.
 #
 # You only need to do this when building for iOS.